The Different Law Degrees

 Let’s say that, theoretically, you’re someone who is deeply interested in the law, but might not be interested in being a practicing lawyer.
 A Master’s program may be what you’re looking for.

 There are a few different degrees available for people in this position, including Master’s in Science in Law (MSL), Master of Legal Studies (MLS), and Juris Master (JM).
 Like other secondary degrees, candidates looking to apply for one of these programs should have a Bachelor’s degree.
 However, it is rare for students with a JD to pursue a Master’s degree of this kind.

 The key difference between one of these Master’s degrees and an LLM is in how those degrees are used.
 Lawyers pursue an LLM as a professional degree; students earn an MSL or MLS in order to learn more about the law from a non-practicing point of view.

 *Note: currently four states allow people to take the Bar exam without going to law school—California, Vermont, Virginia, and Washington.

 As you can see, not all law degrees make you a lawyer.
 The only sure-fire way to practice law is by going to law school and taking the Bar exam.
 But, in order to get into law school, you’ll need to get a good score on the LSAT.
 Helping students to achieve that happens to be our forte.
-Schedule a free consultation with an LSAT Advisor to talk about whether a live online LSAT class, in-person LSAT class, or online LSAT prep makes sense for you.
+Schedule a free consultation with an LSAT Advisor to talk about whether a live course LSAT class or online LSAT prep makes sense for you.

 Search the Blog